YoussefMorad1/Sudoku-Generation-and-Visualization/README.md

 * The Program has an option to solve the puzzle after it's created
 * The Program shows visual steps while creating the unique puzzle and while solving
 * Creating the puzzle may take a long time that's why the program allows user to choose between 2 mod:
-    * Stop Watch Mode: NO time limits -> the program will take his time creating the puzzle and trying to have as few clues as he can
+    * Stop Watch Mode: NO Time Limits -> the program will take his time creating the puzzle and trying to have as few clues as he can
-    * Timer Mode: time limits -> the user chooses a number of secs and the program stops after this timer (might have more clues)
+    * Timer Mode: Time Limits -> the user chooses a number of secs and the program stops after this timer (might have more clues)